-All the houses along the upper-middle and upper-class Ocean Street consisted of narrow fronted three-story row houses, each one propped up by a small twelve step stoop that extended from the first floor landing down to a boundary gate at the street level footpath below.
+All the houses along the upper-middle and upper-class Ocean Street consisted of narrow fronted three-story row houses, each one propped up by a small twelve step stoop that extended down to a street level gate.

 As they approached their home Emily let go of her Mom’s hand and playfully ran ahead.
-She swung open the black wrought iron gate and ran up the stoop to the front door on the first floor landing.
+She swung open the black wrought iron gate and ran up the stoop to the front door.